Preston1-sudo/Counting-Final/README.md

 # Counting-Final

-The purpose of this repository is to submit my final where I am tasked to create a bash script that displays a list of number starting from 1 and ends at 50 in a numerical order.
+The purpose of this repository is to show what I have learned and can create a bash script that will display a list of numbers starting from 1 and ending at 50.

-I had originally named the script file "1 to 50" but it would only display the first character since I did not use underscores to space the numbers and words.

-The new name for the file is "counting_script".

-Below is how to make sure the file is downloaded and how to exexcute the script.
+Below is how to make sure the file is downloaded and how to run the script to achieve the desired result of the script.

 Type "ls -l" to view and make sure the file was indeed downloaded.

 Type "./counting_script.sh" and then press enter.

-A list should appear that displays the 50 number list in order.
+A list should appear that displays the 50 number list in numerical order.

+If everyhting went perfectly, a list of numbers in order should appear.